-How to Restore Your Backups from Striped Backup Files
+How to Restore Multiple Backup Files in SQL Server from Striped Backup Files

-In a previous blog, How to Stripe Your Backups into Multiple Files?, we had explored the technique to stripe the database backups into multiple backup files to speed up the backup duration.
+In a previous blog, How to Stripe Your Backups into Multiple Files?, we had explored the technique to stripe the database backups into multiple backup files to speed up the backup duration by handling multiple backup sets.
 In this blog, we will look into how we can generate the TSQL restore scripts automatically and then execute them to perform the restores.

 Previously, as a practice run, we had executed the database backups for the AdventureWorks2012 and AdventureWorksDW2012 databases using the single backup file and then the multi-file backup technique.
 The following script will help generate the TSQL restore scripts to restore the databases from single-file backups and also from multi-file backups.